konflux-ci/architecture/ADR/0017-use-our-pipelines.md

 Use our own pipelines to build and scan Stonesoup components.
 Almost all of our components already do this today.
 Look for evidence in the `.tekton/` directory of their git repo.

-However, we have stopped short of configuring and [Application] and [Components] for Stonesoup.
+However, we have stopped short of configuring an [Application] and [Components] for Stonesoup.
 We're using the pipelines directly, but not via the Stonesoup UI.
 This is something we intend to start doing, but haven't made time to do so yet.